interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

   - When the node is restarted

 ### Routing Table ID
 A routing table has its identifier, that is called **routing table ID**.
 A routing table ID is used for identifying its instance, and the ID is given when the table is created as empty.
-A routing table ID is a UUID.
+A routing table ID is a [UUID v4](https://tools.ietf.org/html/rfc4122#section-4.1.3).

 ### Epoch
 Every time the routing table is modified, the update is logged and the revision number of the table is increased.
 The revision number of the table is called an **epoch**.